Travel insurance when you’re pregnant

 It is not yet clear whether the UK will remain part of the EHIC scheme once the country has left the European Union, but while the Brexit negotiations are ongoing, it makes sense for everyone to travel with the card.

-* Based on an individual aged 30 taking single trip cover for 3 days to France.
-Cover starts on 7 May 2020 and ends on 10 May 2020.
-Annual cover from £12.12 based on an individual aged 30 taking annual cover for travel in Europe.
-Cover starts on 7 May 2020 and ends after 12 months.
+†Based on an individual aged 30 with no pre-existing conditions taking single trip cover for 3 days to France.
+Cover starts on 9 February 2021 and ends 11 February.
+Annual cover from £14.07 based on an individual aged 30 with no pre-existing conditions taking annual cover for travel in Europe.
+Cover starts on 9 February 2021 and ends after 12 months.
+Prices correct as of 9 Oct 2020.
+Your policy will not be valid if you travel against FCDO advice.

 If you’re flying when pregnant, check the airline’s rules and requirements